Wicklow Way Race

 Park, Ireland • 18 Jul 2025

 The Wicklow Way Race is an extreme ultra-distance running event held in County Wicklow, Ireland.
 Covering 127 kilometers with a challenging ascent of 3,665 meters, the race follows the scenic Wicklow Way trail from Clonegal, Carlow, through the Wicklow Hills, finishing in Marlay Park, Dublin.
-The course is marked only at major junctions, and runners must carry mandatory advanced-level safety gear.
+Participants have a maximum of 21 hours to complete the course, which is marked only at major junctions.

 Race information